MongoPipe/mongopipe-core/README.md

 1. The store(via the @Store annotation) decides where to put the items and not vice versa meaning an item type class is storage agnostic.
 Thus, the `@Store#items` field acts as a database mapping definition.
 2. This feature is secondary, main feature is to manage and run pipelines.

+# More examples
+Find more examples in samples [repo](https://github.com/MongoPipe/Examples).

 # Update operations
 Pipelines are mostly used for queries, but they can be used also for updating data: